vrenjith/autoanswer/PRIVACY_POLICY.md

-# Privacy Policy for AutoAnswer Chrome Extension
+# Privacy Policy for ScreenReader - For the Future Chrome Extension

 **Last Updated:** August 17, 2025

 ## Overview

-AutoAnswer ("we", "our", or "the extension") is a Chrome browser extension that helps users get AI-powered answers about webpage content using Google's Gemini API.
+ScreenReader - For the Future ("we", "our", or "the extension") is a Chrome browser extension that helps users get AI-powered insights about webpage content using Google's Gemini API.
 This privacy policy explains how we collect, use, and protect your information.

 ## Information We Collect